TACC/Lmod/docs/source/310_settarg.rst

 aspect in the "Custom Configuration" section.

 SettargDirTemplate specifies how TARG is assembled.
-In the case shown above then env var SETTARG_TAG1 is combined with "/" and SETTARG_TAG2 followed by TARG_SUMMARY.
+In the case shown above then env. var SETTARG_TAG1 is combined with "/" and SETTARG_TAG2 followed by TARG_SUMMARY.
 Both "TAG" variables have to be set in the environment.
 Here we have assumed that SETTARG_TAG1 is "OBJ" and SETTARG_TAG2 is "_".
 This leads to TARG being: